-7. And now you have a watercolor pumpkin!
+7. And now you know how to paint a watercolor pumpkin!

 8. If you would like to add a shadow, Using only water on the brush, paint an area larger than the desired shadow, then drop in paint in blue or purple along the very edge of the pumpkin, letting the paint bleed into the wet shadow area but not far enough to create an edge.

-If you would also like to see how I painted these looser, tiny pumpkins see the video I just posted on Instagram @PrudentJacinda
+If you would also like to see how I painted these looser, tiny pumpkins see the video I just posted on Instagram @JacindaStudio

 Can’t wait to see versions from you and your kiddos.
-Gordon, Quinn and Clare plan to try some watercolor pumpkins today after school.
+Watercolor painting is the perfect new hobby to try right now!